 Alternate 15cm-thick brown layer with a 5cm-thick layer of green material.
 After every two layers, add an activator.
 Build your heap up to a height of one metre.

-4. Cover and let the heap compost
+4. Cover and let the heap decompose

 Cover your heap entirely with mulch to keep in moisture.